paulmalherbe/Tartan/doc/BWL.rst

 + **Bounce** - Use this button to enter bounce games.
 + **Teams** - Use this button to enter arranged teams.
+    **Team Size** - Enter the required team size.
+    + **Prefer Pairs** - Whether or not to replace fours with pairs.
+This only applies when the team size is three.
 + **Entered** - Use this button to display all entered players.
 + **Modify** - Use this button to change the player's position/ratings for this draw only.
-+ **Draw** - Use this button to make the draw once all tabs have been entered.
-You will have to enter the following:
++ **Draw** - Use this button to make the draw once all tabs/teams and bounce games have been entered.
+In the case of *Teams* if there are any tabs that have been entered and have not been allocated to teams you will be prompted to either *Generate*, *Delete* or *Exit*.
+If *Generate* is selected the programme will try to allocate the unallocated tabs into teams.
     + **Draw Type** - The type of draw i.e. Random or Strength v Strength.
     + **Apply Percentages** - This is only available if the basis of the draw is Combined.
 Select whether to apply percentages to position changes e.g. A player moving up in position would lose 10% of their rating and a player moving down in position would gain 10% of their rating.
     + **Apply History** - Whether or not to take previous draws into consideration when making the current draw.